What is Hypothermia?

 Causes of hypothermia

 Causes of hypothermia are typically classified by the amount of time it took for the CBT to drop.
 Acute hypothermia occurs rapidly, such as in cold water submersion.
-Subacute hypothermia occurs over a short period of time, such as in exposure to exposure to cold environments without the proper gear.
-And chronic hypothermia occurs over a period of several days, such as in the case of an elderly person living in a poorly heated residence.
-Alcohol consumption predisposes a person to hypothermia because it hinders their ability to shiver and therefore create body heat, as well as causes cutaneous vasodilation which hinders their bodies ability to shunt blood to the core.
+Subacute hypothermia occurs over a short period of time, such as in exposure to cold environments without the proper gear.
+Chronic hypothermia occurs over a period of several days, such as in the case of an elderly person living in a poorly heated residence.
+Alcohol consumption predisposes a person to hypothermia because it hinders their ability to shiver, preventing it from creating body heat.
+It also causes cutaneous vasodilation which hinders their body's ability to shunt blood to the core.

 Symptoms and management of Hypothermia

 Mild hypothermia: Occurs at a CBT of 93.2°F to 95°F. At this point, the body is unable to compensate for heat loss and does not shiver.
 Skin is cold and waxy, the heart rate is slow and muscles are rigid.
-Treatment involves passive rewarming which entails removal of wet clothing, drying of the skin, and removing the patient from the environment and into a warm ambulance with blankets to prevent further heat loss.
+Treatment involves passive rewarming.
+This entails removing wet clothing, drying off the skin, and transferring the patient from the cold environment into a warmer one (i.e. an ambulance with blankets) to prevent further heat loss.

-Moderate Hypothermia: Occurs at a CBT of 86°F to 93.2°F. In this stage, the patients CNS function is diminishing.
-Reflexes will be diminished, the heart rate and breathing rates will be slow, pupils will be dilated and the patient will be hypotensive.
-Treatment involves active external rewarming, which means directly warming the patients’ skin.
+Moderate Hypothermia: Occurs at a CBT of 86°F to 93.2°F. In this stage, the patient's CNS function is diminishing.
+Reflexes will likely be absent, the heart rate and breathing rates will be slow, pupils will be dilated, and the patient will be hypotensive.
+Treatment involves active external rewarming, which means directly warming the patient's skin.
 This includes the use of heating blankets and hot packs placed in the armpits, groin, and neck regions.